glymphie/CTFdeploy/docs/setup_doc.md

 An overview of what is happening and why some decisions were made in the creation of these scripts.

 ## start.sh
 The orchestration of the whole setup is controlled by this simple script.
 The first thing the script does is check what flag is set and execute accordingly.
+<b>`start.sh` needs sudo/root to remove some root owned files, .data in CTFd.
+This is to speed up the deployment.</b>

 ### ./start.sh -s
 When the script starts with the -s flag: